Słomkowski's technical musings

 Main board photo with each part described.

-The main board has identical dimensions with the motors driver board.
-As you can see, there are additional elements like microswitches and DIP-8 socket on the board.
-They were used during the experiments, the present firmware doesn’t support them.
-They aren’t shown in the schematic as well.
-All NPN transistors are BC546, PNP — BC516.
+As you can see, there are additional elements, such as microswitches and a DIP-8 socket, on the board.
+These were used during the experiments; the current firmware doesn’t support them.
+They are not shown in the schematic either.
+All NPN transistors are BC546, and PNP transistors are BC516.

 Power supply

-As light sensors two LDRs (Light Dependent Resistors) were used.
+As light sensors, two photoresistors were used.
 They decrease their electrical resistance when exposed to light.
-Connected with 10 kΩ resistors, they made voltage dividers.
-The voltage from them is measured by the AVR built-in 10-bit analog-digital converter (numbers 0 - 1023).
-The stronger the light, the higher the result is.
-It’s important to connect the A/D converter’s power supply pins properly.
-The VCC pin is connected to the system supply through the simple lowpass filter made of capacitor and choke.
-The reference voltage was set by the software to the supply voltage.
-Then, the AREF pin is connected to the +5 V.
+Connected with 10 kΩ resistors, they form two voltage dividers.
+The voltage from the dividers is measured by the AVR’s built-in 10-bit analog-to-digital converter and converted to numbers between 0 and 1023 in the firmware.
+The stronger the light, the higher the result.
+It’s important to connect the AD converter’s power supply pins properly, as described in the datasheet.
+The VCC pin is connected to the system supply through a simple low-pass filter made of a capacitor and a choke.
+The reference voltage is set by the software to the supply voltage.
+Finally, the AREF pin is connected to VCC.

 DS1621 temperature sensor

-DS1621 is an integrated circuit digital thermometer with I²C bus.
-There’s only one I²C device on the main board, but I added external goldpins, so that it’s possible to connect additional IC’s.
-The line’s pull-up was made by the microcontroller itself.
+DS1621 is an integrated-circuit digital thermometer with an I²C bus.
+There’s only one I²C device on the main board, but I added external goldpins, allowing the connection of additional ICs.
+The I²C line’s pull-up resistors were omitted because the AVR has internal pull-ups.

-I used an integrated infrared sensor TSOP1836, with native carrier frequency of 36 kHz — it’s widely used in common television remote controllers.
-Versions for other carrier frequencies are available too.
+I used an IR sensor TSOP1836, with a native carrier frequency of 36 kHz.
+The majority of TV remote controllers use this frequency.
+Versions of this sensor for other carrier frequencies are also available.
 The receiver’s output is connected to the hardware interrupt pin INT0.
-The low level on this pin triggers an interrupt.
+A low level on this pin triggers an interrupt.

 The microcontroller has an internal hardware serial communication port (UART).
-Only a simple two-transistor voltage converter is necessary to communicate with PC by serial port.
-The cable schematic is shown below.
+Only a simple two-transistor voltage converter is needed to communicate with a PC via the traditional serial port.

 ↑ click to enlarge ↑

-The processor peripherals are the RESET button, ISP programmer connector and crystal oscillator.
-The RESET is active in low state, so a 10 kΩ resistor pull-ups it to the supply voltage.
-It’s not necessary, but useful with the ISP programmer.
-Quartz resonator has the operational frequency of 8 MHz, together with capacitors it’s wired in the standard way.
+The microcontroller peripherals are: the RESET button, ISP programmer connector, and crystal oscillator.
+The RESET is active in the low state, so a 10 kΩ resistor pulls it up to the supply voltage.
+It’s not strictly necessary, but it is indeed useful with the ISP programmer.
+A crystal resonator of 8 MHz is connected to the microcontroller in the standard way.

 Firmware

-The firmware was written in C, developed and tested using the AVR-GCC compiler.
-The firmware is distributed under the terms of the GNU GPL license.
-Nowadays, it’s not very useful because it won’t ever compile using modern versions of AVR-GCC.
+The firmware was written in C, developed, and tested using the AVR-GCC compiler.
+The license is GNU GPL 2.0.
+Nowadays, it’s not very useful because it won’t even compile on modern versions of AVR-GCC.
+You can download the source code here.

 Compiling and uploading the firmware

-To compile and run the firmware source code, AVR-GCC compiler and UISP programmer are needed.
-To make serial communication work stable, you need to switch the microcontroller clock signal source from internal RC oscillator to the external crystal one.
-By default, the internal one at 8 MHz is set up.
-Switching is done by so-called fuses.
-You have to set CKSEL4..0 in Fuse Low Byte.
-The best way is to use UISP.
-Here’s the proper command:
+To compile the firmware source code, the AVR-GCC compiler and UISP programmer are needed.
+To ensure the stability of the serial port communication, you need to switch the microcontroller clock signal source from the internal RC oscillator to the external crystal.
+By default, the internal one is configured for 8 MHz.
+Switching is done by setting the so-called fuses.
+You have to set CKSEL4..0 in the Fuse Low Byte.
+The best way to do this is to use UISP.
+Here’s the appropriate command:

 uisp -dprog=dapa --wr_fuse_l=0xef --wr_fuse_h=0xd9 --wr_fuse_e=0xff

-You can download the source code here.
-In the source directory enter command make then make burn to send the compiled program to the microcontroller.
+To compile the firmware, in the source directory, enter the command make, then make burn to send the compiled program to the microcontroller.